 In a famous painting by the artist Hieronymus Bosch (1450-1516) called – Triptych of the Temptation of St. Anthony (painted around 1501) – there is an illustration of a man walking, enclosed within a frame with four wheels (today we would call this a wheeled-walked, or Rollator).
 The painting currently hangs in the Museu Nacional de Arte Antiga in Lisbon, Portugal.

 Incredibly, walking frames go back even further, with the oldest known representation of one being a 1st or 2nd century Egyptian terracotta figurine, currently on display at the British Museum in London.

-The walking frame, as we know it today, was invented in the UK by William Cribbs Robb of Stretford in the late 1940s.
+The walking frame, as we know it today, was invented in the UK by William Cribbes Robb of Stretford in the late 1940s.
 The frame design used to help people to walk was taken and improved on by an American company called Zimmer Holdings, based in Indiana, USA.
 This company had been making walking frames and orthopaedic products for several years.
 Zimmer Holdings was originally founded to produce aluminium splints, so the progression to walking frames was natural.

-Zimmer Holdings took William Cribbs Robb’s design.
+Zimmer Holdings took William Cribbes Robb’s design.
 They fitted two small wheels to the two front legs, making it easier for many people to use.
 When walking frames are equipped with two front wheels, they become wheeled-walkers rather than Zimmer frames; (complicated, I know!)